obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Check if ResolveDefinition for variable expression operand is still 'optimal'.
     It looks a bit convoluted.

-- Add GenericParameters besides TemplateParameters (fix grammar #)
 - AstSymbolName: fix hybrid generic/template postfixes.

 ---